Skip to content

 Irregular verb patterns

 1. Those with 1 form in the simple present and past tenses.
-Examples include bet, cut, shut, spread.
+Examples include bet, cut, shut, and spread.

 2. Those with 2 forms in the simple present and past tenses.
 Examples are build/built, buy/bought, catch/caught.